bpmutter/bpio-ii/src/data/blog/knowledge-is-the-new-uranium.md

 The ideal format allows models to make apples-to-apples comparisons and provides an easier way for humans to work with the data.
 For text data, this often means converting everything to a uniform markup format like markdown.
 For other media types like images, it could involve standardizing dimensions, file types, etc. The goal is to have all your knowledge resources normalized into a consistent data structure.

-We can also use LLMs to refine less "rawer" forms of knowledge.
+We can also use LLMs to refine less structured forms of knowledge.
 For example, you could use an LLM to condense a forum thread into a blog post on the topic.

 Once normalized, you can centralize the knowledge into a repository that serves as a single source of truth.
 Having a centralized knowledge base provides easy access for current use cases while future-proofing your resources as new AI capabilities and applications emerge.